MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/sara-command-line-version.md

 ## SaRA command-line version history

-Throughout the year, a new build of SaRA is available through the download link that is provided at the beginning of this article.
+Throughout the year, a new build of SaRA is available through the download link that's provided at the beginning of this article.
 Because each build stops working after 90 days, we recommend that you keep SaRA updated by replacing the files you have with the latest version.

 The following table provides the versions of SaRA that were made available on the specified date.